⚠️ PCP: requires completion of scope expansion education

 Aspirate for the presence of bone marrow or blood to confirm the placement.
 If patent, connect the IV tubing to the EZ-Connect extension set.
 If unsuccessful, change to another site on a different limb.
 Do not reuse the same limb.

-ACP ONLY: In patients who are conscious, administer lidocaine, 40 mg (0.5 mg/kg in children to a maximum of 40 mg)
+ACP (or PCP under direction of ACP): In patients who are conscious, administer lidocaine, 40 mg (0.5 mg/kg in children to a maximum of 40 mg)

 Instill the lidocaine slowly, over 120 seconds, making sure to flush the appropriate amount of lidocaine through the extension, and allow it to dwell in the bone marrow cavity for 60 seconds.